 What you’re left with is a sales funnel that starts steps ahead of the point-of-purchase.
 These extra steps allow for two things:

-- Consumers can find, research, and compare brands or products prior to making an actionable decision.
+- Prospective customers can find, research, and compare brands or products prior to making an actionable decision.

 - Brands can continue to interact with consumers post-purchase, and track it all!